BBeese/Interview-Prep/README.md

 9. if a < vertexDistance[n], set vertexDistance[n] = a.
 10. Repeat step 6 until unvisitedVertices is empty.

+## Algorithm design

 **Brute Force:**
+Entertain every single possible choice.
+Exhaustive search.

 **Greedy:**
+Always makes the choice that seems to be the best at that moment.
+Locally optimal choice.

 **Divide & Conquor**
+Divide problem into smaller subproblems - NO storing solution of each subproblem.

 **Dynamic Programming:**
+Divide problem into smaller subproblems - Stores solution of each subproblem.
+Each subproblem IS dependent on the other.

 ## Questions to ask Interviewer
 -  Mentorship?
 Onboarding?